Car Rental Fort Lauderdale

 Top destinations and activities

 - The Beach - The primary reason travelers visit Ft.
 Lauderdale is, of course, to hit the beach.
 With warm weather year-round, there is no season that isn’t beach season here.
-With sections of the beach designated as dog friendly and family friendly, the are caters to all visitors.
+With sections of the beach designated as dog-friendly and family-friendly, the area caters to all visitors.
 Many activities usually associated with beaches can be found here, from boating to snorkeling and diving.

 - Nightlife - Fort Lauderdale's predominant scene has changed in recent years, going from a premier destination for college students on spring break to catering to luxury travelers.
 While the typical woo-hoo party atmosphere can still be found in some bars, chic lounges and clubs are becoming more and more popular.